What International Students Need to Know

 • Registration can be done both online and at the office

-• Due to pandemic, you can write to anagrafe@comune.pieveemanuele.mi.it attaching all the needed documents.
-Your request will be processed via email
+• If you decide to proceed online, you can write to anagrafe@comune.pieveemanuele.mi.it attaching all the needed documents.
+Your request will be processed via e-mail.

 COMUNE DI BASIGLIO – Piazza Leonardo da Vinci, 1